wso2/esb-connectors/googlecustomsearch/README.txt

 10. Navigate to "${basedir}/" and run the following command.
       $ mvn clean install

-NOTE => The Custom Search API allows only 100 queries for free,
+NOTE => The Custom Search API allows only 100 queries per day for free,
 	if you want to search more than 100, you have to paid for it or create a new API key and use it.